 The FDA strictly regulates marketing, labeling, advertising, and promotion of products that are placed on the market.
 Products may be promoted only for the approved indications and in accordance with the provisions of the approved label.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses and a company that is found to have improperly promoted off-label uses may be subject to significant liability including, among other things, adverse publicity, warning letters, corrective advertising and potential civil and criminal penalties.
 Physicians may prescribe, in their independent professional medical judgment, legally available products for uses that are not described in the product's labeling and that differ from those tested by us and approved by the FDA.
 Physicians may believe that such off-label uses are the best treatment for many patients in varied circumstances.
 The FDA does not regulate the behavior of physicians in their choice of treatments.
 The FDA does, however, restrict manufacturer's communications on the subject of off-label use of their products.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion of off-label use and has enjoined companies from engaging in off-label promotion.
-The FDA and other regulatory agencies have also required that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.
-However, companies may share truthful and not misleading information that is otherwise consistent with a product's FDA approved labeling.
+The FDA and other regulatory agencies have also required that companies may share truthful and not misleading information that is otherwise consistent with a product's FDA approved labeling.